aws-samples/aws-serverless-chatbot-sample/README.md

 2. Create an API Gateway API
 3. Create a method of type: POST
 4. Select Integration Type: Lambda
-5. Select the region you created your Lambda function in
+5. Select the region in which you created your Lambda function in
 6. Select the Lambda Function you created
 7. Click "Integration Request"
 8. At the bottom of this Page select "Add mapping Template"
 9. For content type please specify: "application/x-www-form-urlencoded"
 10. Insert the template code below into the text field for the template.
 This code converts a URL Encoded form post into JSON for your Lambda function to parse
-11. Deploy your API.
+11. Deploy your API
 12. In Slack, Go to Apps and Integrations
 13. Click Build in the top right
-14. Select Make a Custome Integration
+14. Select Make a Custom Integration
 15. Select Outgoing Webhooks
 16. Pick a trigger word for your Bot!
 17. In URL, put the URL created by your API Gateway Deployment